jasmainak/mne-workshop-brown/_build/raw_to_evoked/epochs.md

-The :class:`Epochs <mne.Epochs>` data structure: epoched data
+The [`mne.Epochs`](https://martinos.org/mne/dev/generated/mne.Epochs.html) data structure: epoched data
 =============================================================

-:class:`Epochs <mne.Epochs>` objects are a way of representing continuous data as a collection of time-locked trials, stored in an array of shape ``(n_events, n_channels, n_times)``.
+[`Epochs`](https://martinos.org/mne/dev/generated/mne.Epochs.html) objects are a way of representing continuous data as a collection of time-locked trials, stored in an array of shape ``(n_events, n_channels, n_times)``.
 They are useful for many statistical methods in neuroscience, and make it easy to quickly overview what occurs